Eleftherios Venizelos: National Schism

-On 16 August 1916, during a rally in Athens, and with the support of the allied army that had landed in Thessaloniki under the command of General Maurice Sarrail, Venizelos announced publicly his total disagreement with the Crown's policies.
+On 16 August 1916, during a rally in Athens, and with the support of the allied army that had landed in Thessaloniki under the command of General Maurice Sarrail, Venizelos publicly announced his total disagreement with the Crown's policies.
 The effect of this was to further polarize the population between the royalists (also known as anti-Venezelists), who supported the crown, and Venizelists, who supported Venizelos.
 On 30 August 1916, Venizelist army officers organized a military coup in Thessaloniki, and proclaimed the "Provisional Government of National Defence".
-Venizelos along with Admiral Pavlos Kountouriotis and General Panagiotis Danglis agreed to form a provisional government and on 9 October they moved to Thessaloniki and assumed command of the National Defence to oversee the Greek participation in the allied war effort.
+Venizelos, along with Admiral Pavlos Kountouriotis and General Panagiotis Danglis agreed to form a provisional government, and on 9 October, they moved to Thessaloniki and assumed command of the National Defence to oversee the Greek participation in the allied war effort.
 The triumvirate, as the three men became known, had formed this government in direct conflict with the Athens political establishment.
-There they founded a separate "provisional state" including Northern Greece, Crete and the Aegean Islands, with the support of the Entente.
-Primarily, these areas comprised the "New Lands" won during the Balkan Wars, in which Venizelos enjoyed a broad support, while "Old Greece" was mostly pro-royalist.
-However, Venizelos declared "we are not against the King, but against the Bulgarians".
+There they founded a separate "provisional state" including Northern Greece, Crete, and the Aegean Islands, with the support of the Entente.
+Primarily, these areas comprised the "New Lands" won during the Balkan Wars, in which Venizelos enjoyed broad support, while "Old Greece" was mostly pro-royalist.
+However, Venizelos declared, "we are not against the King, but against the Bulgarians".
 He didn't want to abolish the monarchy and continued his efforts to persuade the King to join the Allies, blaming his "bad advisors" for his stance.

 The National Defence government started assembling an army for the Macedonian front and soon participated in operations against the Central Powers forces.